cjnaz/lanmonitor/README.md

             EmailFrom         yourfromaddress@mailserver.com

 - See [below](#monitored-items-setup) for setting up items to be monitored.
 - Run the tool with `./lanmonitor --verbose`.
-Make sure that the local machine and user has password-less ssh access to any remote machines.  `-v` enables Info level logging of passing itmes.  `-vv` turns on Debug level logging.
+Make sure that the local machine and user (root?) has password-less ssh access to any remote machines.  `-v` enables Info level logging of passing itmes.  `-vv` turns on Debug level logging.
 - Install lanmonitor as a systemd service (google how).
 An example `lanmonitor.service` file is provided.
 Note that the config file may be modified while the service is running, with changes taking effect on the next ServiceLoopTime.
 Make sure that the user that the service runs under (typically root) has ssh password-less access to any remotes.
 Also note that a copy of the creds_SMTP file may be needed in the root user home dir.
 - stock_notif sends a text message for each monitored item that is in a FAIL or CRITICAL state.
 CRITICAL items have a repeated text message sent after the `CriticalReNotificationInterval`.
 Notifications are typically sent as text messages, but may be (also) directed to regular email addresses.
 - stock_notif also sends a periodic summary report listing any current warnings/fails/criticals, or that all is well.
 Summaries are typically sent as email messages.